spacelift-io-examples/oci-repository-example/README.md

 - Some sort of OCI repository, this repository uses ghcr.io (githubs package registry)
 - An AWS Account

+### Custom runner image
+Under the `management/custom-images` directory is a Dockerfile that must be used in stacks that are running this workflow.
+That image adds docker cli and flux-cli to the spacelift runner image.
+The image is not hosted anywhere, so you will need to build it (via `docker build`) and push it to your own repository.
+Additionally, `management/stacks.tf` will need updated to use that `runner_image` you are hosting.

 ## Usage

 From a high level, the process is as follows: